 Your Rhinoplasty Consultation

-Dr. Obaid and Dr. Ver Halen take a unique approach when performing a rhinoplasty.
-They understand that no two noses are the same, and no two noses will end up looking the same after a rhinoplasty.
+Dr. Obaid takes a unique approach when performing a rhinoplasty.
+He understands that no two noses are the same, and no two noses will end up looking the same after a rhinoplasty.
 With a wealth of experience working on some of the world’s most unique noses, they are able to customize a procedure for every patient.

 Rhinoplasty differs from other kinds of plastic surgery in that the operation can change depending on what the shape of your nose is like to begin with.
-When you first meet with Dr. Obaid or Dr. Ver Halen, he’ll examine your nose and discuss with you what you want from the procedure.
+When you first meet with Dr. Obaid, he’ll examine your nose and discuss with you what you want from the procedure.
 Note that there are sometimes limitations that might mean you’re unable to achieve the exact results you want.
 Our doctors are always honest about these situations when they occur, and, together, you and your surgeon will decide on the new nose that’s best for you.

 The Rhinoplasty Procedure